NAIITS Academics

 Scholarship Application Form and submit it

-NAIITS is dedicated to equipping men and women for meaningful engagement within their own communities, other local cultural contexts as well as globally.
-The MA-INCD has been designed and tailored for Indigenous people, those serving in Indigenous communities and others simply interested in a non-Western approach to community development education.
-The MA-INCD focuses on a mutual learning exchange between cultures within and beyond North America.
-The program is multidisciplinary and strives to develop each participant’s heart and mind through the disciplines of anthropology, sociology, asset-based philosophy and development methods, as well as theology, ethics and spiritual formation.
+The NAIITS MA(Th)-INCD provides a rigorous theological studies program that will equip students for meaningful engagement within their own communities, in other local cultural contexts, as well as globally.
+The MA(Th)-INCD has been designed and tailored for Indigenous people, and those serving in Indigenous communities.
+The MA(Th)-INCD takes a multi-disciplinary approach to the development of each learner's heart and mind through the disciplines of anthropology, sociology, asset-based philosophy, community development methods, as well as theology, ethics, and spiritual formation.

 The Master of Arts in Intercultural Studies program engages a mutual learning exchange between cultures within and beyond North America.
 The program is multidisciplinary and strives to develop each co-learner’s heart and mind through the disciplines of anthropology, missiology, theology, Bible, church history, ethics and spiritual formation.
 The program is holistic in scope, seeking to create opportunities for co-learners to gain both knowledge and experience appropriate for the 21st century.

-The program encourages students to develop Indigenous and contextual approaches to biblical studies, theology and ministry practice in an integrated, community based program.
+The Master of Divinity degree program encourages students to develop Indigenous and contextual approaches to biblical studies, theology and ministry practice in an integrated, community based program.
 The program is intended to equip Indigenous students that are serving or plan to serve as pastors, chaplains, youth ministers, or leaders in bi-vocational ministry that require specific ministerial focused skills.
-To this end, the new field experience practicum in a contextual church plant and/or historic contextual congregation, currently under development, will provide a solid, mentored base for consolidating course-based learning.
+To this end, the new field experience practicum in a contextual church plant and/or historic contextual congregation, will provide a solid, mentored base for consolidating course-based learning.

 For more information about the NAIITS PhD, please contact Damian Costello, Director of Post-graduate Studies at dcostello@naiits.com